...

 Ichi no Torii (一の鳥居)

 To avoid confusion, don’t expect a torii gate there when you get to Ichi no Torii.
-The stone torii gate that marked Togakushi Shrine’s precinct was knocked down during an earthquake magnitude of 7.4 in 1847.
+The stone torii gate that marked the precinct of Togakushi Shrine was knocked down during an earthquake of magnitude 7.4 in 1847.

 As the gate wasn’t restored, only the foundation of the stone gate remains.